Blazemeter/taurus/site/dat/docs/Installation.md

 pip install lxml
 ```

-If this command fails, `lxml` provides Windows installers at its [PyPI page](https://pypi.python.org/pypi/lxml/3.6.0).
+If this command fails, you can install `lxml` with Windows installer provided at project's
-Download `lxml-3.6.0.win32-py2.7.exe` installer (or `lxml-3.6.0.win-amd64-py2.7.exe`, if you've installed 64-bit
+[PyPI page](https://pypi.python.org/pypi/lxml/3.6.0).
+Just download `lxml-3.6.0.win32-py2.7.exe` installer (or
-Python) and run it.
+`lxml-3.6.0.win-amd64-py2.7.exe`, if you've installed 64-bit Python) and run it.

 #### Install `psutil` package